 Gifts to Get the Party Started

 In days of yore, people grew up and got married in the same community, thus most, if not all, of their wedding guests were local.
 But times have changed and now the majority may be out-of-towners.
-Let these guests know you appreciate the time and expense involved in traveling - and get them extra-amped for your big day! - with a welcome bag at the hotel.
+Let these guests know you appreciate the time and expense of traveling – and get them extra-amped for the big day – with a welcome bag at the hotel.

 While these gestures aren’t an etiquette “requirement,” they have become quite common.
 Marina Alexandra Birch, owner of Chicago-based Birch Design Studio, recommends delivering them to the hotels where you have set up room blocks, as these locations will likely house the greatest concentration of out-of-towners, where the front desk can give them to guests as they check in.

 So, what do you include?
-According to Birch, the basics are bottled water, healthy snacks (nuts and/or dried fruit), breath mints, maps, itineraries and a list of your favorite local destinations, as well as a few “emergency” locations, such as the nearest drug store and nail salon.
-Small packages of Advil, tissues, sunscreen and sewing supplies could also come in handy.
+The basics are bottled water, healthy snacks, breath mints, maps, itineraries and a list of your favorite local destinations, as well as a few “emergency” locations, such as the nearest drug store and nail salon.
+Small packages of Advil, tissues, sunscreen and sewing supplies also could come in handy.

 For a little extra flair consider local delicacies like soft pretzels in Philadelphia or pralines in New Orleans, and personalized door cards – print a mad-lib inspired one, such as “Do Not Disturb!
 We’re still sleeping off the (insert drink name) and endless dancing to (insert song).”